ORACLE Fragment Registry

 Every carrier faces the same choice: What am I willing to trade for power, and will I still be me when I have it?

-Somewhere in the Sprawl, a salvager in Sector 7G is discovering that the shard fused to their neural interface isn't a tool or a weapon or a blessing.
+Somewhere in the Sprawl, a salvager in The Deep Dregs is discovering that the shard fused to their neural interface isn't a tool or a weapon or a blessing.
 It's a question, and the answer shapes everything.

 The Registry can classify the fragments, track the carriers, document the effects.
 What it can't do is answer the question for you.